Your Ultimate 3 Days in Marrakech Itinerary

 We booked a couples hammam and massage combo at Riad Melhoun & Spa, and it was easily one of the best decisions of our 3 days in Marrakech itinerary.
 A hammam is a traditional Moroccan steam bath followed by an exfoliating scrub.
 It is extremely thorough, and if you haven’t been to a hammam before, you may want to read up on what to expect for your first experience.

 After the scrub, the massage felt even better.
-We visited Marrakech at the end of our Morocco trip and were full of aches and pains by this point, so it was wonderful to just be able to relax.
-We left chilled out and slightly dazed in the best way.
+We visited Marrakech at the end of our Morocco trip and were full of aches and pains by this point, so it was wonderful to be able to relax.

 Dinner at L’Mida Rooftop

 L’Mida was another strong rooftop dinner.
-Make a reservation in advance and aim for a bit before sunset.
+Make a reservation in advance and aim for a bit before the sun goes down.
 The vibe is relaxed, and the views are great.
 Rooftops are a recurring theme in this 3 days in Marrakech itinerary for good reason.
-Your girl loves dinner with a beautiful view!

 Jemaa El-Fnaa Square